Sekhan/NightPi/README.md

 # Features
 In order to be rapidly deployable, some features has been added :
 - Offline database with documentation of many programs
+- Extra open-source tools installed (OSINT, SDR, etc)
 - High security browser (protection against fingerprint + TOR proxy)
-- Extra open-source tools installed (OSINT, SDR, etc)

 ## Offline database
 <img src="https://github.com/Sekhan/NightPI/blob/master/HTTrack.jpg" alt="Offline Database" align="right" height="220px">

-While Kali Linux come with a incredible amount of software, the issue is that if you want to learn how to use them, you'll need to rely on a internet connection and search for each documentation separately. **Centralizing all these usefull informations in one database by using a open source software like HTTrack is way more convenient :)**
+While Kali Linux come with a incredible amount of software, if you want to learn how to use them, you'll need to rely on a internet connection and search for each documentation separately. **Centralizing all these usefull informations in one database by using a open source software like HTTrack is way more convenient :)**

-Depending on each site, you may have to change some parameters.
+For each site, you may have to change some parameters (especially in `limits` panel, depending on the structure of the website).
-**Here is what I've modified in the option panel :**
+**Here is the general options that you can apply :**

 - *Scan rules* (to prevent to download unwanted files) :
 `+*.png +*.gif +*.jpg +*.jpeg